Mikapall/Demon-s-Souls-SL1-Repository/des.md

 - SL1 Zero Weapon Durability _(Also called broken weapon run.)_

-## SL1 Banned Equipment and Strategies
+## SL1 Monumental Banned Equipment and Strategies

 * Morion Blade.
 It's too strong.
 It is allowed, however and for now, to be used against Allant on higher NGs.